NeoZ666/Rust-Trading-Bot/README.md

 ## Feedback and Issues

-If you encounter any issues or have feedback, please [submit an issue](https://github.com/NeoZ666/Rust-Trading-Bot/issues).
-We appreciate your input!
+If you encounter any issues or have feedback, please [submit an issue](https://github.com/NeoZ666/Rust-Trading-Bot/issues).Your inputs are appreciated!

 ## Contributing